phillipshreves/battle-of-the-bandwidth/README.md

 - **Node.js Backend**: Complementary service providing additional functionality through provider packages(Cloudflare)
 - **Postgres Database**: Persists speed test data

 All containerized for your deployment pleasure.
+An example docker-compose.yml file is provided, but be sure to edit it for your needs.

 ### File Structure